bartosz25/data-engineering-design-patterns-book/chapter-06/04-orchestration/01-singler-runner-airflow-visits-trends/README.md

 3. Open the Apache Airflow UI and connect: http://localhost:8080 (dedp/dedp)
 4. Explain the [visits_trends_generator.py](dags%2Fvisits_trends_generator.py)
 * the DAG is configured as _single runner_ because of the following properties:
-  * `'depend_on_past': True,` - means that one task cannot start as long as its predecessor (same task from the previous execution) didn't succeed
+  * `'depends_on_past': True,` - means that one task cannot start as long as its predecessor (same task from the previous execution) didn't succeed
   * `max_active_runs=1,` - means there is only one pipeline running at a given time
 * the reason behind this requirement is related to the business logic, and more specifically, to how the